Who is Credit Collections USA?

 Should I contact or pay Credit Collections USA?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Credit Collections USA for millions of clients nationwide.
+The most effective way to deal with Credit Collections USA is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Collections USA on behalf of their clients.

 Will Credit Collections USA sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Credit Collections USA collection agency again.

 Is Credit Collections USA hurting my credit score?